Saints Row 2: Reception

-The PlayStation 3 and Xbox 360 releases of the game received "generally favorable" reviews, according to video game review score aggregator Metacritic, and the Windows release received "mixed or average" reviews.
+The PlayStation 3 and Xbox 360 releases of the game received "generally favorable" reviews, according to video game review score aggregator website Metacritic, and the Windows release received "mixed or average" reviews.

 Yahtzee Croshaw of The Escapists Zero Punctuation named Saints Row 2 his 2008 game of the year.
 It was a runner-up for GameShark's overall and Xbox 360 games of the year.
 Game Developer named Volition in their top 50 developers of the year for their work on the game, and THQ in their top 20 publishers.

 The console version of Saints Row 2 garnered generally positive reviews.
 The PC version was relatively less well received due to frame rate issues and visual pop-in.
 1UP.com gave the game a B, stating that it "relishes the hedonistic aspects of the open-world genre", that it has "plenty of innovation" and that the "excellence in the presentation makes the world of Saints [Row] 2 a great introduction for newcomers to open world games".

 Eurogamer gave the game a 9/10, stating that it "is one of the most ridiculous and enjoyable games of the year".
 Game Informer gave the game an 8.75/10, stating that "in its own silly, b-movie way, it's a damn fun game" and a "profanely good time".
 GameSpot gave the game an 8.0/10, stating that "from beginning to end, this is one of the most fun urban chaos games out there" and that it will "keep you happily creating havoc for a long time".
 GameSpy gave the game four and a half stars out of five, stating that it "offers up a shooting and driving experience that is plenty of fun" and that it is "self-consciously funny in its irreverence" and "will definitely appeal to much of its audience".